curns/curns.github.io/index.md

 title: hi
 ---

 Jon Curnow is a London-based product manager specialising in digital advertising solutions for broadcasters.
-Across the web he often writes about radio, but not always.
-Here are some examples.
+Across the web he's written about many things.
+Here' a sample of writing.

 <h1>Favourite Posts</h1>
 <ul>